pearcej/cpp4python/_sources/IntroC++/introduction.rst

 looks like and how we get a C++ program to run.
 Next, we will look at the main constructs that are common to most programming languages:

+    -  Using code libraries

+    -  Documenting with comments

+    -  The main function

+    -  Writing output to the screen

+    -  Reading input from the keyboard

-    -  Data Types
+    -  Data types and operators

+    -  Conditionals

     -  Loops

-    -  Reading user input

-    -  Conditionals

 Once we have the basics of C++ behind us we will move on to look at the features of C++ that are both unique and powerful.

-    -  Classes

-    -  Interfaces
+    -  Functions and their parameters

-    -  Collections
+    -  File operations

-    -  Generic Programming
+    -  Exception handling

 Please note that this book is a work in progress.
 We will continue to update and post new versions.